R32 (New York City Subway car): History

 In June 1963, the New York City Transit Authority contracted with Budd for 600 IND/BMT cars (300 pairs) to replace older equipment (cars that had exceeded the TA's 35-year limit of age), including the BMT D-type Triplex articulated cars and some of the BMT Standards.
 At the time, this was the largest railcar order ever placed in the United States for subway cars.

 The cars were ordered for $68,820,000, of which half was provided by New York City and half through the sale of bonds by the New York City Transit Authority.
 Budd had bid on previous contracts with the NYCTA, but had never won a City contract for a production run of cars until the R32s, as Budd built only stainless-steel equipment, and the TA refused to allow a differential in competitive bids for this higher-quality construction.

 Budd won the contract by offering the lowest bid of $114,700 per car.
 The next lowest bidder came in at $117,900 per car, which was for low-alloy steel cars.
 Budd introduced stainless steel equipment to the modern New York City Subway system, a plan that was met with limited success.
 NYCTA allowed a premium for subsequent stainless steel contracts, and all subsequent equipment was at least partly constructed of stainless steel.
 However, the Budd Company never benefited from the change, as they failed to win further contracts from the NYCTA, and the company has since halted the production of railroad cars.

 The R32 cars originally came with blue passenger doors and blue storm doors.
 The passenger doors of many cars were repainted silver from 1974, as the graffiti epidemic worsened.
 Some cars retained or regained blue passenger doors towards the start of the General Overhaul (GOH) program, which replaced all the doors with stainless steel versions.

 On August 18, 1964, the NYCTA approved a modification to the 300 R32s already constructed.
 The modification was required to ensure proper clearance in tunnels.
 Since the cars were 4,000 pounds lighter than other subway cars when new, they did not sink as low on standard trucks and springs.
-The modification involved the modification of the body bolster.
+The modification was to the body bolster.